webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 ```

 Here, we pass in our parameters in an array.
 Notice we have to know the
 locations (indices) for each input.
+We need to know that `position` is index 0,
-Keeping the locations for the code inside
+`normal` is at index 2 etc. Keeping the locations for the code inside
 (WGSL) and outside (JavaScript/WASM) in sync in WebGPU is entirely your
 responsibility.